 - 5.1 Meetings of the Corporation shall be quorate if the number of members present is at least 40% of the membership.
-The current approved membership of the Corporation is 20 and therefore a quorum will be 8 members. - 5.2 Meetings of Corporation committees shall be quorate if the number of Corporation members and co-opted Committee members is at least 40% of the Committee membership.
+The current approved membership of the Corporation is up to 20 members and therefore a quorum based on 20 will be 8 members or prorata a number thereof. - 5.2 Meetings of Corporation committees shall be quorate if the number of Corporation members and co-opted Committee members is at least 40% of the Committee membership.
 Based on current Committee membership then the quorum for all Committees shall be two or three (see individual Committee Terms of Reference for more detail). - 5.3 If the number of members attending for a meeting of the Corporation or a Corporation committee does not constitute a quorum, then the meeting shall not be held.
 If in the course of a meeting of the Corporation or a Corporation Committee the number of members present ceases to constitute a quorum, the meeting shall be terminated.
 In such circumstances, the Chair shall at his/her discretion cause a special meeting to be summoned as soon as possible.